Journey into Fear (1943 film): Development

-RKO bought the film rights to the novel in 1941 intending to use it as a vehicle for Michèle Morgan.
+RKO bought the film rights to the novel in 1941 intending to use it as a vehicle for Michèle Morgan, with Alfred Hitchcock initially attached to direct.
 Morgan's intended American debut Joan of Paris was postponed; Ben Hecht was signed to write the script, Robert Stevenson was to direct and David Hempstead to produce.
 Fred Astaire was discussed as the male lead.
 Dennis O'Keefe was also discussed.

 Eventually Joseph Cotten was assigned the lead on the basis of his performance in Citizen Kane.

 In July, Stevenson was assigned to another movie, resulting in Morgan doing Joan of Paris after all.

 In July 1941 it was announced that Orson Welles would play a lead role and direct the film.
 He would do this following completion of his second movie, The Magnificent Ambersons, and aimed to do it before commencing on It's All True.

 Welles disregarded Hecht's script and wrote a new one with Joseph Cotten.
 He also brought in Jack Moss from Paramount as producer.

 Welles's involvement saw the addition to the cast of other people from his stock company, such as Ruth Warrick, Agnes Moorehead and Everett Sloane.
 Morgan was no longer associated with the film, being replaced by Dolores del Río.

 Welles's work on Ambersons would mean that ultimately, he was unable to direct the movie.
 He gave the job to Norman Foster, who had impressed Welles with his screenwriting work on It's All True.